 - Management of cultural heritage protection

-The course attendance is mandatory and in the campus phase implies full time engagement from Monday to Thursday (9.30-16.30 CET).
-On Friday, VIP lectures, practical exercises, exams are planned.
+The course attendance is mandatory and, the campus phase implies full time engagement from Monday to Thursday (9.30-16.00 CET).
+On Friday, VIP lectures, seminars, practical exercises and exams are planned.

 A Bachelor level degree and a good knowledge of English is required.

 A maximum number of 40 participants is foreseen.